enonic/enonic-npm-modules/packages/enonic-admin-artifacts/README.md

 <h1 align="center">enonic-admin-artifacts</h1>

-Bundle of LESS styles, shared between admin and applications.
+Core rules and definitions for styles of enonic applications.

 ## Install ##